Some children come bounding into school ready to learn. Others are less eager and do just enough to get by.

 In small classes, teachers can be nuanced beyond average ability

-They’re less inclined to assume ability in their classroom follows a ‘bell-curved’ distribution.
+Teachers in smaller classes are less inclined to assume ability in their classroom follows a ‘bell-curved’ distribution.
 They don't plan on the basis that there'll always be roughly three groups of children: the below average, average and above average.

 Small classes promote better social and communication skills

-Emotional and social skills will be just as important in life ahead for our children as their eventual exam results.
+Emotional and social skills will be just as important in life ahead for children as their eventual exam results.

 We’ve noticed that small classes benefit the quieter and less-motivated child and the confident and outgoing child because they favour participation.